DataGov-SamagraX/STIDE_analysis/Drop_out_rate_analysis/README.md

 This document explains the logic used to calculate dropout rates for students across various courses.
 Data is available for 3  academic years.
 ### Defintion:

-A student in the data who attended a non-final year in 2021 or 2022 and didnt attend the years after that.
+A student in the data who attended a non-final year of college in 2021 or 2022 and didnt attend in the years after that.

 #### Maximum Course Year Calculation for each course :
 For each course, the maximum year (course length of a course) a student can be in is determined.